apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ## Table of contents

-#### 1. Silicone mold from the bust of Ludwig I. and basic plaster castings
+#### 1. Silicone mold from the bust and basic plaster castings
 #### 2. Capacitive sensing
+#### 3. Creation of the prototype of the interactive bust
 #### 4. Audio/Video output
-#### 5. Creation of the prototype of the interactive bust of Ludwig I.

 ## 1. Silicone mold from the bust of Ludwig I. and basic plaster castings

-In this section it will be described gradually how a silicone mold was created from the original Ludwig bust from the Staatliche Antikensammlungen and how it was used to make further plaster castings.
+In this section it will be described gradually how a silicone mold was created from the original bust from the museum and how it was used to make further plaster castings.

 The first step was to cut out a base plate (in this case made out of wood) where the head can rest on.
 In order to fixate the head onto the board and to prevent any silicone from leaking under the head before it fully cures Plasticine (a sort of modeling clay) was used.
 In order for it to be malleable it was put in the microwave for a short period of time which made working with it way easier.
 Then the clay was used to seal all of the crevices between the head and the base plate (see figure below).